eZanmoto/Bake/doc/functional_specification.md

 The only characters allowed in inserts and includes are capital and lowercase letters, and numbers.
 Variable and project names in inserts and includes should be written in pascal case (each term in the name should be lowercase, starting with an uppercase letter, such as ApplesAndOranges).
-Names are case-insensitive.
+Names are case-sensitive.
+Variable names must start with an uppercase letter.

 #### Outputting Reserved Characters

-`{` characters must be escaped by using `{{`, so that they won't be interpreted as the beginning of an insert or include.
-For consistency, `}` must also be escaped, using `}}`.
+`{` characters must be escaped by using `{{`, so that they won't be interpreted as the beginning of an insert For consistency, `}` also be escaped, using `}}`.

-The delimiters that were considered for containing inserts and includes were

-    { }   [ ]   ( )   | |   < >

-The chosen delimiters were selected as their position in code is usually easier to predict and change than that of the others.
-They also tend to occur less frequently in non-C-style languages.

 #### Project Variable Inserts